Customer Segmentation: How to Effectively Segment Users & Clients

 Great customer segmentation takes time.
 So, the value of your segment has to last long enough for your team to connect and engage in a measurable way.

 Behavioral and psychographic data can change quickly.
-Depending on the nature of your products, you may want to use these points less than other qualities that are more stable.
+Depending on your products, you may want to use these points less than other qualities that are more stable.

 It doesn't matter how clearly you define a segment of your target audience if they won't impact your profits.